matthew-brett/docosx/legacy_package_redux.rst

   ``Archive.pax.gz``, ``Info.plist``, ``PkgInfo``, and directory
   ``Resources``.

-This is one ``.pkg`` compoenent bundle from the Python.org installer:
+This is one ``.pkg`` component bundle from the Python.org installer:

 .. _python-unix-tools-image: